thm-mni-ii/JooMDD/docu/GettingStarted.md

 ## 3. Code generation ##
 When you save your model, the code generator creates your modelled Joomla extensions within the project's `src-gen` folder.
 The extensions are installable within **Joomla 3.x** web sites and don't need any additional line of code.
 However, if you know what you do, you can extend the generated code through individual features.

-**CautionBut beware**: All the code within the `src-gen` folder becomes **completely overwritten**, when you change your model and save it.
+**Caution**: All the code within the `src-gen` folder becomes **completely overwritten**, when you change your model and save it.
 Therefore, we recommend to copy generated extensions to another folder within your project, where you can extend them without loosing them after a new code generation.
 Another and cleaner option is using a versioning tool like git to store your individual added code.

 The generated code is split into two parts.
 To do: Further explanation.